Psychtoolbox-3/psychtoolbox-3.github.com/docs/GStreamer.md

 <https://gstreamer.freedesktop.org/data/pkg/osx/1.18.6/gstreamer-1.0-1.18.6-x86\_64.pkg\>

-Recommended and tested for both Intel and Apple Silicon as of December
-2024 is version 1.24.10:
+### Recommended and tested for both Intel and Apple Silicon as of May 2025 is version 1.24.10:

 <https://gstreamer.freedesktop.org/data/pkg/osx/1.24.10/gstreamer-1.0-1.24.10-universal.pkg\>